Lab Assistant: Job Duties, Career Outlook, and Education Requirements

 What Are Some Credentialing Options?

-Also, some states and employers require laboratory workers to be licensed or certified.
+Some states and employers require laboratory workers to be licensed or certified.
 Holding certification as a medical laboratory technician can also boost your employment prospects.
 Typically, you need to graduate from an accredited program and pass one or more examinations to earn a professional designation.